AIGODLIKE/MaterialHelper/README.md

 Pick the selected material to the material board

 ## Install
-Drag install zip file to Blender window
+Drag install zip file to Blender window\
+install